An overview of the spin dynamics of antiferromagnetic Mn$_5$Si$_3$: Results

-Figure~\ref{fig:dft} shows for each AFM phase of Mn$_{5}$Si$_{3}$ the computed spin structure and the corresponding magnon dispersion relations originating from the purely magnetic Bragg peaks (2,1,0) and (0,3,1).
-AFM1 and AFM2 were previously addressed~\cite{dos_Santos_2021,Biniskos_2022} and in the present paper we extend the results to the AFM1' and field-induced AFM2 phases.
 We point out that there is a degree of uncertainty in the obtained magnetic interactions, which affects the phase boundaries between the different AFM phases shown in Fig.~\ref{fig:all_AFM}(c).
 Therefore, the quantitative disagreement~\cite{Biniskos_2022} between the experimental and the theoretical phase boundaries in the $H-T$ phase diagram can probably be ascribed to the uncertainties in the parameterization of the spin model.
 However, the PM critical temperature of the model Hamiltonian is 110\,K, as determined from Monte Carlo simulations, which is in good agreement with the measured transition temperature of 100\,K~\cite{dos_Santos_2021,das_observation_2019}.
 This suggests that the obtained exchange interactions from our calculations are in the correct energy scale of the system.

-In contrast to Ref.~\onlinecite{dos_Santos_2021} that dealt uniquely with the AFM2 phase, in the modeled spin-wave spectrum the Hamiltonian parameters are not rescaled to account for thermal fluctuations for the zero-field collinear AFM2 phase observed experimentally at $66 \leq T \leq 100$\,K (see Fig.~\ref{fig:all_AFM}(c)).
+In contrast to Ref.~\onlinecite{dos_Santos_2021} that dealt uniquely with the AFM2 phase, in the modeled spin-wave spectrum the Hamiltonian parameters are not rescaled to account for thermal fluctuations for the zero-field collinear AFM2 phase observed experimentally at $66 \leq T \leq 100$\,K [see Fig.~\ref{fig:all_AFM}(c)].
 In the calculated spin waves, we observe for $E \geq 2$\,meV similar characteristics in the magnon bands of the AFM1, AFM1' and field-induced AFM2 phases despite their differences in the magnetic structure.
+All these phases share the same Hamiltonian (exchange couplings and anisotropy).
+The difference is that the applied field causes a change in the ground-state spin configuration but only small changes in the high energy magnon spectra.
+This seems to indicate that the spin configuration does not affect strongly the spin-wave properties as the interactions between spins do.

-Another feature that becomes apparent is that in the energy range of $2 \leq E \leq 25$\,meV, the zero-field AFM2 phase consists only of acoustic modes, in contrast to the other phases where an optic band originates at the AFM zone center at about $E = 12$\,meV.
-This optic mode is mainly due to the AFM coupling between spins in the Mn1 and Mn2 sites ($|J| \sim 2$\,meV~\cite{Biniskos_2022}), which is absent in the zero-field AFM2 phase.
+Another feature that becomes apparent is that the spectrum of the zero-field AFM2 phase consists only of an acoustic mode in the energy range of $2 \leq E \leq 25$\,meV, as can be seen in Fig.\ref{fig:dft}(a).
+In contrast, all the other phases feature optic bands originating from the AFM zone centers at about $E = 12$\,meV.
+This difference can be explained by the vanishing of the magnetic moments in the Mn1 sites in the zero-field AFM2 phase.
+Thus, the optic mode is mainly due to the AFM coupling between spins in the Mn1 and Mn2 sites ($|J| \sim 2$\,meV~\cite{Biniskos_2022}).